 Head to Amen Corner

-You can’t visit Augusta National and not spend time at Amen Corner – one of the most recognised group of holes in the world.
-Holes 11, 12 and 13 test the player’s shot making abilities and mental strength, but for patrons it is the ideal spot for viewing.
+You can’t visit Augusta National and not spend time at Amen Corner – one of the most recognized group of holes in the world.
+Holes 11, 12 and 13 test the player’s shot-making abilities and mental strength, but for patrons it is the ideal spot for viewing.
 From a single vantage point you can watch the pros make their putts on the 11th, watch them play the beautiful 12th hole, and then their tee shots on the 13th.

 Try a pimento cheese sandwich